No Camping at Lake Selfe

 There are no public toilets at Lake Selfe, and apparently, there has been a worsening problem of freedom campers leaving an unsightly mess there.
 This places the Selwyn District Council in an awkward position.
 Toilets in out of the way places are expensive to service and maintain.
 Besides, if the council were to build a public toilet at Lake Selfe it would serve to encourage even more people to camp there.
 Sad to say many of these “campers” would be too lazy or stupid to use a toilet anyway.

-Not that long ago I passed through Murchison and decided to stop at a rest area just a kilometer or so north of town to make a cup of coffee.
+Not that long ago I passed through Murchison and decided to stop at a rest area just a kilometre or so north of town to make a cup of coffee.
 Whilst waiting for my gas cooker to boil the water I strolled a few meters down a track to take some photographs of the Buller River.
 The track to the river was largely enclosed by a bush canopy.
 To my horror, almost the entire area was festooned with toilet paper.
+The smell was awful.
 Needless to say, I quickly retreated out of there.
-Why people would do this, especially when there are two public toilets just a kilometer or so down the road in Murchison, is beyond me.
+Why people would do this, especially when there are two public toilets just a kilometre or so down the road in Murchison, is beyond me.
 There were “No Camping” signs posted at that picnic area and I can see why.

 The Trust Power Freedom Camping Area at the Harper River end of Lake Coleridge is just 6 km’s from Lake Selfe.
 The Lake Coleridge camping ground has running water and a composting toilet.
 But I wouldn’t advise drinking the water without boiling it first.
 At least it’s not far to drive back to Lake Selfe for an early morning fish.